Financial Aid Mission Statement

 - Passwords must be 8-30 alphanumeric characters.

-- Everyone will be required to change his/her password at least once every two years.
+- Everyone is required to change his/her password at least once every two years.

 - When choosing a password, remember that the FSA ID is also an electronic signature used to sign the FAFSA, loan promissory notes and other legal documents.